Kailashahar: Culture

 In Kailashahar, the majority of the population is Bengali, making up 85.61 percent of the total population.
 In addition, there are a number of tribal populations as well.
 At present, the culture of Kailashahar is a mixture of Bengali and tribal influences.
-Kailashahar has diverse groups of tribal communities, including Tripuri, Manupuri, Chakma, Riang, Jamatia, Noatia, and more; 5.12% of the population is Manipuri or Bishnupuri, and 2.66% is Tripuri.
+Kailashahar has diverse groups of tribal communities, including Tripuri, Manipuri, Chakma, Riang, Jamatia, Noatia, and more; 5.12% of the population is Manipuri or Bishnupuri, and 2.66% is Tripuri.

 The folk culture of the tribal and non-tribal people of the Town forms the backbone of Kailashahar's cultural tradition.
-The Town witnesses many traditional folk dances, like, Dhamail, Hoza Giri, Kirtan etc.
+The Town witnesses many traditional folk dances like Dhamail, Hoza Giri, Kirtan etc.